-13.1 Each Party shall be responsible for the energy and facilities located on its respective side of the Interconnection Point.
-Title and risk of loss with respect to the energy made available by Seller to PREPA under this Agreement shall pass to PREPA at the Interconnection Point, and Seller shall not be liable to PREPA for loss or damage to

-PREPA's generation, transmission, and distribution system, resulting directly or indirectly from the use, misuse or presence of said energy once it is delivered to the Interconnection Point. -----
+13.1 Each Party shall be responsible for the energy and facilities, located on its respective side of the Interconnection Point.
+The energy made available by SELLER to PREPA under this Agreement shall become the property of PREPA at the Interconnection Point, and, except as provided in Section 13.2 below, SELLER shall not be liable to PREPA for loss or damage to PREPA's generation, transmission, and distribution system, resulting directly or indirectly from the use, misuse or presence of said energy once it passes the Interconnection Point.